Categories

 Now let’s look at this from a shopper’s perspective.

-A buyer may have loved the product image and clicked on the Ad; but, when they were taken to the website, where the product was
+A buyer may have loved the product image and clicked on the Ad

-out of stock, the price for the same product had risen from 2199.00 to 2600.00.
-Above all of this, there is no product description.
+.
+But, when they were taken to the website, where the product was out of stock, the price for the same product had risen from 2199.00 to 2600.00.
+Above all, there is no product description.

 This results in the biggest turnoff for a visitor, he may feel a bit betrayed and this leaves a negative impression of your brand in their consciousness.